The Daily Tar Heel's Policies

 - Reporters must always remember to identify themselves as DTH reporters while on assignment.
 Misrepresenting, or not representing, a reporter’s role for an article is not acceptable.

-- Anyone who works as a columnist, cartoonist, Opinion Editor and/or associate editor is not eligible to concurrently join the staff as a reporter or editor.
-Members of the opinion staff can become reporters provided that they do not cover stories or sources on which they’ve opined.
+- Members of the opinion staff can become reporters provided that they do not cover stories or sources on which they’ve opined.
 During student elections, staff members may not sign any candidate’s petition and may not participate in any campaign activities.
 Furthermore, involvement in social activities with candidates or members of campaigns during student elections is strongly discouraged and can result in probation or termination.
 Though the DTH does not in any way want to restrict the political thought or social lives of staff members, student election season is a particularly sensitive time on campus, and the DTH, as the only news organization that comprehensively covers the race, must work overtime to be objective.
 The organization’s integrity is compromised not only when staff members express a public preference for a particular candidate but also when staff members fraternize with campaigners and/or candidates during such a pivotal time.

 - No DTH journalist is for sale.
 We do not use our positions to gain personal advantages or considerations not available to the general public.
 For those reasons, we cannot accept gifts or any form of contribution from a source that is not available to the general public.
 Gifts can take the form of meal payments, gift bags, etc. In all cases, our staff members politely return the gift.